General James M. “Mike” Holmes

 Tom graduated from the United States Naval Academy in 1981 with a Bachelor of Science degree in Operations Analysis.
 He completed the Navy’s nuclear power training pipeline and was a certified nuclear engineer.
 He has advanced degrees in Information Systems from The George Washington University and an Engineer’s and Master’s Degrees in Nuclear Engineering from the Massachusetts Institute of Technology.

-Meredith Melo
+Meredith Cline

-Katelyn Melo Byrd
+Katelyn Byrd

 Katelyn Byrd leads the ITA Growth Team which is responsible for customer acquisition and retention, and growing revenue, in a strategic and purposeful manner, aligned with ITA’s Just Cause of working toward a secure, stable and sustainable human ecosystem.
 She leads a team of professionals who facilitate the capture process, market ITA through a robust strategic communications strategy and develop innovative solutions to align with customers’ missions.